heyhenry/Vaultic/README.md

 > Suggestions are welcomed via email.

 ## How Do I Use It?
-1. Download the zip folder (Vaultic_v1.0.0.zip) via the download icons at the top of this file or here.
+1. Download the zip folder (Vaultic_v1.0.0.zip) via the download icons at the top of this file or here <a href="https://github.com/heyhenry/Vaultic/releases/download/v1.0.0-vaultic/Vaultic_v1.0.0.zip">📥</a>.
 2. Extract the contents from the zip folder.
 3. Run (double-click) 'Vaultic' that has the app's logo to start using the application.
 4. Enjoy!